Angry Salad (album)

 Angry Salad is the third album released by the band Angry Salad.
 It was released in 1999 by Blackbird Records, a division of Atlantic Records. and is the name of their demo album.

+In a review for Lollipop Magazine, Scott Hefflon wrote: "With lyrics like "Freedom’s just another word for watching TV"... more pop culture references than you can shake a really, really big stick at, and a cover of “99 Red Balloons,” you know you’ve got something here."